Skin Disease Associated With Malassezia

 Internal And External Treatment

-I would suggest you consider Caprylic or Undecylenic acid internally, undecylenic creams and/or Tea Tree oil or lavendar oil externally for your patients.
-Zinc pyrithione has fungistatic properties.
+I would suggest you consider caprylic or undecylenic acid internally, undecylenic creams and/or Tea Tree oil or lavendar oil externally for your patients.
+You can also use the caprylic or undecylenic acid topically, but it is very messy.
+Zinc pyrithione cream has fungistatic properties.
 I have listed some research abstracts below to help you in your considerations.
 I really have to stress how wonderful the use of simple vinegar is externally.
 Live vinegar is anti-fungal and quiets the skin down quickly.
 It lowers the skin pH and has bacteria that may be helpful to repopulate natural skin baceria.
 I have listed more information about it above.
 When using applications to the skin, remember that this fungus needs oil to live and using an oily ointment may make the skin condition worse.
+Be careful about over-treating the skin with strong essential oils.
+If you kill off the natural bacteria that live on the skin, you will see an exacerbation of the symptoms.
+If this happens, use only diluted vinegar and zinc pyrithione cream.

 Treatment should include an antifungal diet, and supporting beneficial flora inside the body, just at the live vinegar helps support beneficial bacteria on the outside of the body.
 This data is easily accessible.
 I would point out that a key feature is to support the normal gut flora, and replace it as needed with fermented foods or supplements.
 Just as anti-candidal diets and bacterial support of the gut helps decrease vaginal candida, it also works to support the normal flora in other parts of your body such as your skin.
 Gut bacteria should always be kept happy and healthy as it is supporting the entire ecosystem of the body.
 If you are needing to treat your external skin for a fungal infection, you should also be treating your digestive tract.

 If you are looking for shampoos that help kill Malassezia, look for shampoos with selenium sulfide (Selenium sulfide shampoos can be irritating.) or pyrithione zinc.
 There are many choices in animal shampoos while very few for humans.
-Some folks skip shampooing and simply use a water rinse and vinegar in an attempt to support the normal scalp flora and kill the Malassezia.
+Some folks skip shampooing and simply use a water rinse and vinegar in an attempt to support the normal scalp flora and kill off the out of control Malassezia.

 I would warn you that the use of oils on the skin may feed this lipophilic (lipid loving) yeast.
-The craze of using coconut oil liberally on the skin for a variety of skin afflictions may make the feeling of something crawling and itching skin worse for these people.
+The craze of using coconut oil liberally on the skin for a variety of skin afflictions may make the feeling of something crawling and itching skin worse for these people even though coconut oil also contains caprylic acid which is itself an antifungal constituent.
+Some people report the coconut being helpful, but some find the fungus gets worse when they use it.
+Just beaware of this possibility it could go either way.
+It might depend on how much caprylic acid is in the coconut oil.
 In research labs when they study Malassezia hyphae, they have to give them a lipid source to get the yeast to grow hyphae in the lab.
 Other things that will generate a proliferation of Malssezia are the use of corticosteroids and or antibiotics.

 Indian J Dermatol.
 2015 Jul-Aug;60(4):332-9. doi: 10.4103/0019-5154.160475.